Chart Color Schemes

 Lismore Surrounds's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data for Lismore Surrounds shows positive outcomes with common health conditions similar across young and older age groups.
-Private health cover is low at approximately 48% of the total population (~7,770 people), compared to the national average of 55.3%.
+Lismore Surrounds residents show positive health outcomes with common conditions seen across age groups.
+Private health cover is low at 48%, compared to the national average of 55.3%.

-Mental health issues and arthritis are the most common medical conditions, affecting 8.6% and 8.5% of residents respectively.
-68.4% of residents report no medical ailments, higher than the Rest of NSW's 61.9%.
-The area has 22.5% of residents aged 65 and over (3,639 people), with seniors showing strong health outcomes that exceed general population metrics.
+Mental health issues and arthritis are most common, affecting 8.6% and 8.5% respectively.
+68.4% report no medical ailments, higher than Rest of NSW's 61.9%.
+The area has 22.5% residents aged 65 and over (3,639 people).
+Health outcomes among seniors are strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health